w4bo/AA2425-unibo-mldm/slides/cs-smartirrigation.md

 # Case Study: Smart Irrigation

-# Data Platforms in the Agritech Domain

-The synergy of internet of things (IoT) and precision farming is producing valuable applications in the Agritech domain [@vitali2021crop]

-- **Agritech**: use of technology for farming to improve efficiency and profitability

 # Smart Irrigation as a Case Study

 :::: {.columns}
 ::: {.column width="60%"}

+The synergy of internet of things (IoT) and precision farming is producing valuable applications in the Agritech domain [@vitali2021crop]

+- **Agritech**: use of technology for farming to improve efficiency and profitability

 Optimizing soil moisture is crucial for watering and crop performance [@turkeltaub2016real]

 - **GOAL**: saving water while improving fruit quality (i.e., provide a recommendation of the amount necessary water)
 - *Soils* have different water retention
-- *Watering systems* have different behaviors (e.g., drippers and sprinklers)
+- *Watering systems* have different behaviors
+    - Drippers vs sprinklers
-- *Plants* have different water demand (e.g., Kiwi [@judd1986water] vs Grapes)
+- *Plants* have different water demand
+    - Kiwi [@judd1986water] vs Grapes
 - *Sensors* produce different measurements with different precisions

 :::